alexclassroom/imagify/README.md

 Please report security bugs found in the site-reviews plugin's source code through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/imagify).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 ## Changelog
+### 2.2.4
+- Enhancement: Deactivate by default calculation of the media elements used for the filters in the Media Library view.
+- Enhancement: Remove unnecessary calls to the API on each page load.
+- Enhancement: Update the UI of the banners, remove the unnecessary step before the checkout.
+- Enhancement: 3rd-party compatibility: Fix a problem when an unstyled banner was displayed on Gravity Forms plugin view.

 ### 2.2.3.2
 - Enhancement: Optimize and cache the modal attachment counter database query.